 Real-life examples illustrate that transitioning to clean energy isn’t always smooth sailing.
 Businesses often face financial obstacles due to the high upfront costs of renewable energy sources like solar panels or wind turbines.
 Limited access to green financing can slow progress, especially for small and medium enterprises.
 Additionally, outdated infrastructure may not support modern clean power systems, leaving companies stuck with inefficient technology.

 Adopting sustainable practices also requires skilled labor and technical knowledge.
 Training employees on new technologies can strain resources and time.
 Some regions struggle with inconsistent policies or lack clear incentives, making long-term planning difficult for firms.
-Many businesses working in rural areas encounter additional challenges, such as unreliable electricity grids, which limit their efforts toward universal access to affordable electricity through renewables.
+Many businesses operating in rural areas face additional challenges, such as unreliable electricity grids, which hinder their efforts to achieve universal access to affordable electricity through renewable energy.

 Conclusion